Aged 15, Mick

 Birdland and Ocean Colour Scene.
 He also left school.

-About a year after the Funboy Five
+after the Funboy Five

 left the world, albeit temporarily, the Fun Boy Three emerged, composed